Christchurch Sailing Club Training

 Adult Dinghy Training Courses

-RYA Instructors offer dinghy sailing coaching for adult
+CSC Instructors offer dinghy sailing coaching for adult

 CSC members at all levels of proficiency: beginners, improvers,